ananito/InstaScipt/README.md

 # InstaScipt
-This is a script i made for my self to download insta reels for my youtube channel
+This is a script i made to download insta reels for my youtube channel